LestaD/ES6-Decorators/README.md

  DEPRECATE: Method APIv6.regexpData() is deprecated.
 Use filterData(String keys)
 ```

-For simple deprecate without description you can write this:
+For simple deprecate without description you can write:

 ```es6
 function deprecated(target, key, descriptor) {